 - leadership in school or community organizations or activities

 - community service

-- maturity, determination, and insight with which applicant has responded to and/or overcome them
+- maturity, determination and insight with which you have responded to and/or overcome

-- contextual factors that bear directly on the applicant's achievement, including linguistic background, parental education level, and other indicators of support available in the home
+- contextual factors that bear directly on your achievement, including linguistic background, parental education level, and other indicators of support available in the home